-How to snap elements to alignment guides
+How to enable snapping to alignment guides

-- 1. In the Tools toolbar, select the Transform tool. - 2.
-In the Tool Properties view, toggle the 🔽 Snap to Alignment Guides button on. - 3.
-In the Camera view, click and drag the element you want to snap against the guide.
+- 1. In the Tools toolbar, select the animation or the drawing tool you want to use. - 2.
+In the Tool Properties view, double-click n Snapping and, in the drop-down menu, select Snap to Alignment Guides.